sunesimonsen/7W17732/Readme.md

 This lab requires some knowledge about JavaScript.
 Skill in CSS and HTML would also help.

+You also need a Twitter account.
+If you don't want to mess with you existing account just create a new one.
+But be sure to follow a few people so you timeline will not be empty.

 It is a good idea to have Firebug installed if you are using Firefox.

 Before arriving to the KHelg, please execute the following steps.